MdKasif0/CandleWeb/README.md

-# Personalized Birthday Website Generator
+# CandleWeb: Personalized Birthday Websites

 ## Introduction

-This web application allows you to create and share beautiful, personalized "Happy Birthday" websites in minutes.
+CandleWeb allows you to create and share beautiful, personalized "Happy Birthday" websites in minutes.
 Leverage the power of AI to generate heartfelt messages, choose from stunning animated templates, and create a unique, shareable link to celebrate a friend or loved one's special day.

 ## Core Features